TYPO3-Initiatives/structured-asset-rendering/README.md

-# Example TYPO3 Extension
-### AssetRenderer events
+# AssetRenderer events showcase

-This is meant as a kickstarter to test [https://review.typo3.org/c/Packages/TYPO3.CMS/+/64021][review] during review and to serve as an example for handling AssetCollector/AssetRenderer events later.
+This is meant as a kickstarter to test [https://review.typo3.org/c/Packages/TYPO3.CMS/+/64021][review] during review and to serve as a showcase for using AssetCollector/AssetRenderer events later.

-If you want to have a quick look around, you can start it with [DDEV-Local](https://ddev.readthedocs.io/):
+If you just want to have a quick look around, you can start it with [DDEV-Local](https://ddev.readthedocs.io/):

     ddev launch